Skip to content

 firstExample

 A reader familiar with the theory of iteration of rational maps will soon notice that the previous image corresponds to the basins of attraction of the attracting n-cycles (in this case, just 1-cycles) of the rational map given by the iteration of complex Newton-Raphson's method over the polynomial z^3-1.
 Attending to the colors on the colorbar, note that colors 2, 3 and 4 correspond to the basin of attraction of a root of z^3-1 each, and colors 0 and 1 correspond respectively to the basin of attraction of n-cycles (n>1) and the basin of attraction of infinity (repulsive fixed point).
 This gray and black colors do not appear on the graphic.
-Of course, much more mathematically sophisticated examples can be studied using the algorithms presented here, as is exposed in the Mathematical Framework of LCD.
+Of course, much more mathematically sophisticated examples can be studied using the algorithms presented here, as is exposed in the already mentioned reference.

 How to install

 How do I import this collection of algorithms in Julia?
-It's simple, just execute the following code to install the LCD package.
+It's simple, just execute the following code in the Pkg> command line to install the LCD package.

 using LCD.jl